We’re currently a three-man operation, and couldn’t thank you enough for your interest in our past, present and future.

 However, as my mind works, I still couldn’t stop finding great success stories with potential gaps in the market that I could capitalise on.

-Because I was more focused on writing about SEO rather than niche ideas, the number of updates I sent was once again fewer than ten.
+Because I was more focused on SEO updates rather than niche ideas, the number of emails I sent were once again fewer than ten.

 Each time I’ve shared a business opportunity, the feedback has always been incredible.